jorgebucaran/cookbook.fish/README.md

 ## Arguments

-### How to access the arguments passed to a function in fish?
+### How do I access the arguments passed to a function in fish?

 Use the `$argv` variable.